Blas Minor

 Blas Minor Jr. (born March 20, 1966), is a former professional baseball pitcher who played from 1992 to 1997.
-He would play for the Pittsburgh Pirates (1992-1994), New York Mets (1995-1996), Seattle Mariners (1996), and Houston Astros (1997).
+He would play for the Pittsburgh Pirates (1992–1994), New York Mets (1995–1996), Seattle Mariners (1996), and Houston Astros (1997).

+Minor was named after Saint Blaise.
+He said "It goes back to my grandparents ...
+My name is a Mexican version of that name."

-After his playing career was over, Minor was a volunteer pitching coach at Hamilton High School.
+After his playing career was over, Minor was a volunteer pitching coach at Hamilton High School in Chandler, Arizona.
+Minor also worked for the fire department in Chandler.
+He has been described as a battalion chief, spokesman and public information officer for the department.

 Minor is the uncle of baseball player Daulton Jefferies.